YiliangLin/yilianglin-research-group/content/publication/ultrastretchable-cyclable-and-recyclable-1-and-2-dimensional-conductors-based-on-physically-cross-linked-thermoplastic-elastomer-gels/index.md

   are notable for their ability to maintain electrical conductivity up to large strains, their mechanical

-  durability, and their ability to be recycled easily with full recovery of the component species
+  durability, and their ability to be recycled easily with full recovery of the component species.
+draft: false
+featured: false
+image:
+  filename: featured
+  focal_point: Smart
+  preview_only: false
+summary: In this work, we fabricate soft conductive wires composed of liquid metal and elastomer, and such wires could be stretched to more than 10 times of original lengths, without losing their conductivity.
 date: 2013-06-18T08:02:00.000Z
 ---